p0tatoes/exam-management-system/README.md

-# Exam Management System
+# Student Assessment Management System

-A system that allows students, teachers, and printing administrators to manage and view grades.
+A web application/system that allows students, teachers, and printing administrators to manage and view grades for the students' assessments.

 ## Functionality